3MAH/simcoon/docs/simulation/solver.rst

     props = np.array([E, nu, alpha])

-We shall then define the location of the data input files and the results output file:
+We shall then define the location of the loading path file:

 .. code-block:: python

     path_data = 'data'
-    path_results = 'results'
     pathfile = 'path.txt'
-    outputfile = 'results_ELISO.txt'

 The last part is to define the loading path.
 Create a folder ``data`` and a text file named ``path.txt`` with the following content: